Milad-Akarie/auto_route_library/auto_route/README.md

       );
     }
 ```
-now you can gain access to your router anywhere inside of your App without using context.
+now you can access to your router anywhere inside of your App without using context.
 ```dart
 getIt<AppRouter>().push(...);
 ```